-Ph.D. in Immunology
+Get Your PhD in Immunology

-The PhD Program in Immunology, founded in 1988, is one of fourteen Stanford Biosciences programs.
-The goal of the PhD Program in Immunology is to provide outstanding training and education for obtaining the PhD degree in Immunology and to develop young investigators who will carry out innovative research in the field.
-Our 43 students benefit greatly from the long tradition of collaboration among the immunology laboratories, with an emphasis on the application of cutting edge approaches to problems in cellular, molecular, computational, and clinical immunology.
+The goal of Stanford's PhD Program in Immunology, founded in 1988, is to provide outstanding training and to develop young investigators who will carry out innovative research in the field.
+Our 40+ students benefit greatly from the long tradition of collaboration among the immunology laboratories, with an emphasis on the application of cutting edge approaches to problems in cellular, molecular, computational, and clinical immunology.
 Immunology faculty members are leaders in their respective areas of research, and often incorporate bench to bedside approaches.
 Our PhD core coursework requirements plus strong electives in related disciplines provide an integrated curriculum that spans basic and clinical immunology.